photoprism/photoprism-docs/docs/getting-started/faq.md

     is especially handy, as you can dump all data from a SD card / camera directly into that folder and trigger the index in the GUI afterwards.
 So you can skip the upload dialog in the GUI and it's a little faster.

+### Why are you using Docker? ###

+Containers are nothing new; [Solaris Zones](https://en.wikipedia.org/wiki/Solaris_Containers) have been around for almost 15 years, first released publicly in 2004.
+The chroot system call was introduced during [development of Version 7 Unix in 1979](https://en.wikipedia.org/wiki/Chroot).
+It is used ever since for hosting applications exposed to the public Internet.

+Modern Linux containers are an incremental improvement.
+A main advantage of Docker is that application images can be easily made available to users via the Internet.
+It provides a common standard across most operating systems and devices, which saves our team a lot of time that we can then spend more effectively, for example, providing support and developing one of the many features that users are waiting for.

+Human-readable and versioned Dockerfiles as part of our public source code also help avoid surprises and "works for me" moments by enabling us to have the exact same environment everywhere in development and production.

+Last but not least, virtually all file format parsers have vulnerabilities that just haven't been discovered yet.
+This is a known risk that can affect you even if your computer is not directly connected to the Internet.
+Running apps in a container with limited host access is an easy way to improve security without compromising performance and usability.

 ### I'm using an operating system without Docker support.
 How to install and use PhotoPrism without Docker? ###